B1.5 Describe what makes a number even or odd.

 Skill: Describing the Characteristics of Even and Odd Numbers

 Divisibility relationships between two numbers are relationships based on division.
 For example, there is a divisibility relationship between 6 and 2, since 6 is divisible by 2.
-Studying this characteristic of whole numbers helps students develop their number sense and better use numbers in everyday situations.
+Studying this characteristic of whole numbers helps students develop their number sense and flexible use of numbers in everyday situations.

 With students, however, it is important to avoid focusing on "tricks", terminology and definitions.
-What is important for students is to develop a conceptual understanding of this characteristic through activities that focus on recognizing divisibility relationships.
+What is important for students is to develop a conceptual understanding of divisibility through activities that focus on relationships.

 If a whole number is divisible into two equal parts, it is an even number; otherwise, it is an odd number.
-The definition of even and odd numbers is therefore associated with the relation of divisibility or non-divisibility by two.
+The definition of even and odd numbers is therefore associated with this divisibility or non-divisibility by two.

-It is in the context of activities that students should be led to note that all whole numbers with the digit 0, 2, 4, 6 or 8 in the ones position are even numbers, while those with the digit 1, 3, 5, 7 or 9 in the ones position are odd numbers.
+It is in the context of activities that students should be supported to recognize that all whole numbers with the digit 0, 2, 4, 6 or 8 in the ones place are even numbers, while those with the digit 1, 3, 5, 7 or 9 in the ones place are odd numbers.
 These observations allow them to quickly recognize whether a number is even or odd without having to check the divisibility by two.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 55 et 56.

 Students can use manipulatives to discover the connection between even numbers and divisibility by two (for example, by attempting to evenly divide an even number or an odd number of cubes between two students).